John Hall (New Zealand politician): Personal life and death

 Despite the distances involved, Hall made several visits back to England and maintained his contacts there, especially with the Leathersellers' Company, of which he was a Liveryman for 55 years.
 A long-time advocate of electoral reform, he addressed a proportional representation meeting in London (England) in 1894.

 Hall had married Rose Dryden in England, daughter of William Dryden of Kingston upon Hull, after returning there in 1860.
 They went back to New Zealand in 1863.
 They had five children and one of their granddaughters, Mary Grigg, later became an MP for the National Party.

 Hall died in Christchurch on 25 June 1907, shortly after the International Exhibition had finished.
-He is buried in the St. John cemetery in Hororata.
+He is buried in the St. John's Church cemetery in Hororata.